Bam4d/importSQL/README.md

 ### Using commandline options

-#### This version of importSQL supports multiple inputUrls.
-Support is already added to config.json but not to the cli options. also addDate is currently missing

 * When using just commandline options, be aware the the script will assume that the column names from import.io match the columns names in mysql

 Here are the list of commandline options you can use: